Genesee River: Geology

-The Genesee is the remaining western branch of a preglacial system, with rock layers tilted an average of 40 feet (12 m) per mile, so the river flows across progressively older bedrock as it flows northward.
+The Genesee is the remaining western branch of a preglacial system, with rock layers tilted an average of 40 feet per mile (8 meters per kilometer), so the river flows across progressively older bedrock as it flows northward.
 It begins in exposing the Allegheny Plateau's characteristic conglomerates: sandstones and shales in the rock columns of the Mississippian and Pennsylvanian subperiods.
-Thereafter, farther downstream as it traverses the area known as The Grand Canyon of the East, where it falls (three times) through over 600 feet (180 m).
+Thereafter, farther downstream as it traverses the area known as The Grand Canyon of the East, where it falls (three times) over 600 ft total.
 As it passes through the gorges in New York's Letchworth State Park, the river also often exposes older rocks such as shales (some rich in hydrocarbons), siltstones and some limestones of the Devonian period at Letchworth and, at other canyons with three more waterfalls at Rochester cuts through the Niagara Escarpment, exposing limestones and shales of Silurian age in the rock column.
 With cuttings in the geologic record showing so many early ages, the river area has a great variety of fossils for paleobiological and stratigraphic analysis.

 During the past million years, four glacial ages covered the Rochester area.
 The southern edges of the Laurentide Ice Sheet and those advances impacted the formation geology and geography of the area.
-The most recent glacier that left evidence here was about 10,000 years ago and it caused compression of the earth by as much as 2,500 feet (760 m).
+The most recent glacier that left evidence here was about 10,000 years ago and it caused compression of the earth by as much as 2500 ft.
 About 12,000 years ago, the area underwent massive changes, which included the rerouting of the Genesee and other water bodies.
 The pre-ice age eastern branch of the Genesee runs south of Mount Morris and was completely diverted by extensive terminal moraines in Livingston County with a key blocking dam just south of Dansville, so most of the upper section of the ancient river was diverted instead to fall the off Appalachian Plateau toward the Susquehanna River system (to an eventual destination well to the southeast).

 Only a small creek (Irondequoit Creek) flows in what is left of this large paleogeologic valley.
 The area of the lower river was also affected.
 Since the earth rebounded from the melting glaciers more rapidly in Canada than in New York, water from Lake Ontario was spilled over New York due to its lower elevation.
 During this time, the original outlet of the Genesee River, Irondequoit Bay, was flooded out, creating the current bay.
 As these waters later retreated, glacial debris caused the river to be rerouted to the west along its current path.